 As expected, there are some rules and restrictions.
 But in general, Target will match the lower price from select online or local retailers.

 Clearance items are some of the best deals at Target, Palmer said, and they are marked down to certain levels in a certain order.
-“First, items will get marked down to 15 percent or 30 percent off, then to 50 percent off and finally end up at 70 percent off,” she said.
+“First, items will get marked down to 15% or 30% off, then to 50% off and finally end up at 70% off,” she said.

 Want Halloween or Christmas decorations, Easter baskets or back-to-school items that are practically free?
 Wait a few days or a few weeks after the holiday to buy them.

-Holiday items will be cut by 50 percent the day after the holiday — 30 percent for candy.
-But wait a week or so, and products could go down to 70 percent off.
-Then, a few days later, if anything is left, they’ll go to 90 percent off, which is practically free.
+Holiday items will be cut by 50% the day after the holiday — 30% for candy.
+But wait a week or so, and products could go down to 70% off.
+Then, a few days later, if anything is left, they’ll go to 90% off, which is practically free.

 Here’s a list of days and times of year that Target offers holiday sale prices, according to All Things Target: